open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-react-native-navigation/README.md

 ## Usage

 This package is designed to streamline your workflow by requiring minimal setup.
-To use this package, you only need to pass a reference and a optionally provider (the global one will be used by default)
+To use this package, you only need to pass a reference and a optionally provider (the global one will be used by default).

+### Expo Router / React Native Navigation

 If you are using `expo-router` or `react-native/navigation` you need to wrap your entire application with the `NavigationTracker` component.